KxSystems/kx-vscode/README.md

 Use this extension to:

 - Install q
-- Predict and complete q syntax in a q session or within an instance of kdb Insights Enterprise
+- Highlight and autocomplete syntax in a raw q process or within an instance of kdb Insights Enterprise
-- Execute a line of q code, a section of q code, or a file of q code in a q session
+- Execute code for single line, selection and full scripts
 - Execute q code from within kdb Insights Enterprise
 - View results